myIR, payments and more

 An LTC has the obligations and benefits of an ordinary company but has elected to have its income tax "looked-through".
 The shareholders of an LTC are liable for income tax on the LTC's profits, while being able to offset the LTC's losses against their other income (subject to a loss limitation rule).

 The term used in the bright-line test to describe the family home.

-If you buy and sell your family (main) home within two years, the income you earn from the sale of the property is not taxable if you used:
+If you buy and sell your family (main) home within five years (two years if the property was acquired on or after 1 October 2015 through to 28 March 2018 inclusive), the income you earn from the sale of the property is not taxable if you used:

 - the property as your main home more than 50% of the time while you owned it